DrDarkShadow/docs-repo/markdown/random_module_one.md

 ## Overview

-The `generate_random_integers` function creates and returns a list of a specified number of pseudo-random integers within a given inclusive range.
+The `generate_random_integers` function returns a list of a specified number of pseudo-random integers within a defined inclusive range.

 ## parameters